SimonPadbury/baselayer-3/_src/layout.md

 4. `col` and `row` — grid system column and row utilities
 5. `hidden` — invisibility utilities

-([content-grid](#content-grid) is not controlled by a container query).
+**Note:** [content-grid](#content-grid) is not controlled by a container query.

-**Note:** There are small demos of container query layouts on this page below, demonstrating `flex`, `grid`, and `hidden` classes each set within their own `container` — and they have an _x-axis resizer_, so that you can test them out and see how they work.
-The resizer is indicated by a dashed border and a resizer symbol in the bottom right corner.
-Here is an example resizer without a container query demo inside:
+There are some demos of container query layouts in these docs, each set within their own `container` context — and they have an x-axis resizer, so that you can play with them (if your device enables you to do so) and see how they work.
+The resizer is indicated by a dashed border and a “resizer” symbol in the bottom right corner.

+Here is an example resizer with no demo inside:

 <div class="my-3 resize-x">
 <div class="flex flex-bottom flex-end t-right" style="min-height: 100px;">Resizer symbol ↘</div>